keboola/connection-docs/components/extractors/database/postgresql/index.md

 Depending on your requirements, you may have to set other PostgreSQL streaming replication parameters when using {prodname}.
-Examples include `max_wal_senders` and `max_replication_slots` for increasing the number of connectors that can access the sending server concurrently, and `wal_keep_size` for limiting the maximum WAL size which a replication slot will retain.
+Examples include `max_wal_senders` and `max_replication_slots` for increasing the number of connectors that can access the sending server concurrently and `wal_keep_size` for limiting the maximum WAL size which a replication slot will retain.
 For more information about configuring streaming replication, see the link:https://www.postgresql.org/docs/current/runtime-config-replication.html#RUNTIME-CONFIG-REPLICATION-SENDER[PostgreSQL